Ebike Oracle

 Bottom line

 Tennessee is a three-class state under TCA §§55-8-301 to 307, with a 750 W cap and no license, registration, or insurance for compliant e-bikes.
-Remember the helmet rules — everyone on a Class 3, and every rider under 16 on any bike — and the Class 3 minimum age rising from 14 to 16 on July 1, 2026 under SB 1782.
+Remember the helmet rules — everyone on a Class 3, and every rider under 16 on any bike — and the Class 3 minimum age, which rose from 14 to 16 on 1 July 2026 under SB 1782.
 Keep Class 3 on roads and bike lanes (not paths, unless adjacent to a road or authorized), and stay inside the 750 W / 28 mph envelope.

 E-bikes that fit Tennessee's rules